R00tendo/dnsnet/README.md

 AlphaV2: Automatic reconnect if connection is lost and manual reset added by pressing ctrl + c on the server end, cryptography import problems solved

-BetaV1: Backdoor now remembers where you cd'ed to allowing much better file sytem exploring, overall small fixes to make the backdoor more stable and usable
+BetaV1: Backdoor now remembers where you cd'ed to allowing much better file system exploring, overall small fixes to make the backdoor more stable and usable

 # In development?: yes